Skip to main content

 Why Generic Provider Lists Fail for PM&R

-The physiatrist/psychiatrist confusion isn't a minor annoyance.
-It's a fundamental data quality failure that undermines entire campaigns.
-Consider the numbers: there are approximately 10,000 physiatrists in the US and over 45,000 psychiatrists.
-If a vendor's taxonomy mapping is even slightly imprecise, psychiatry records outnumber PM&R records four to one.
-Your list becomes a psychiatry list with some physiatrists mixed in.
+The physiatrist/psychiatrist confusion is a data quality failure that undermines entire campaigns.
+There are approximately 10,000 physiatrists in the US and over 45,000 psychiatrists.
+If a vendor's taxonomy mapping is even slightly imprecise, psychiatry records outnumber PM&R records four to one, and your list becomes a psychiatry file with some physiatrists mixed in.

 The same problem occurs with physical therapists (PTs), of whom there are over 300,000 in the US.
 A database that links "physical medicine" to physical therapy instead of physiatry will flood your list with non-physician contacts who don't prescribe, don't make device purchasing decisions, and don't belong in a physician-targeted campaign.